- Improved accuracy via multiband GNSS

-It's good touchscreen as well, that's responsive to touch and doesn't lag or stutter when you need to use it.
+It's a good touchscreen as well, that's responsive to touch and doesn't lag or stutter when you need to use it.
 Buttons still feel better suited when you're tracking, but for getting around menus or skipping a track on the music player, the touchscreen support is very welcomed.

 The watch software remains pretty much the same as it was on the 6.
 Hold down the top left button to get to the quick settings, the workout tracking button is on the opposite side and you can scroll through your stream of Glances (widgets) from the main watch face screen.

 In typical Garmin fashion, it's worth digging around just to understand how much and what is on offer here.
-You might not need half of it, but there might be setting you wish you had known existed on here.
+You might not need half of it, but there might be a setting you wish you had known existed here.

 Something you rarely need to worry about with a Garmin is whether it's fit for the water.
-Garmin has stuck to the same 10ATM rating, which means it's one that can be submerged in water up to 100 meters depth.
+Garmin has stuck to the same 10ATM rating, which means it's one that can be submerged in water up to 100 meters in depth.
 We didn't go that deep, but we did keep it on in the shower and hit the pool with it and had no problems using it during or after that water time.

 One thing you don't get on the Fenix 7 that you do get on the pricier Fenix 7X only is the LED flashlight, which isn't likely to be a dealbreaker for most, but if you like the idea of an additional light source on your watch, well, you're going to have to pay more for the luxury.